KeltonMVP/rules/docs/index.en.md

 <span style="color:var(--pink);">1.2.4</span> We do not allow businesses or attempts of businesses with accounts for real or game goods (<span style="color:red;">punishment: permanent ban without the right to buy shop unban</span>).

+<span style="color:var(--pink);">1.2.5</span> Vouchers are the only items that can be sold both for other in-game items using the command [<span style="color:var(--pink);">/trade</span>] and for items outside the game.

+<span style="color:var(--pink);">1.2.5.1</span> In the case of selling them for items outside the server, the staff assumes no responsibility for possible scams.
+Our recommendation is to verify whether the person in question is trustworthy.
+Often, individuals who are part of the community staff are held accountable for such matters, thus reducing the chance of fraud.

+<span style="color:var(--pink);">1.2.5.2</span> Deals involving Vouchers that aim to deceive the staff and mask an illegal transaction will continue to be penalized according to the rules above.
+The Vouchers you sell and the items you receive in exchange in the game must have a rational balance between their values.
+You cannot sell a 200 Gold voucher for $10,000,000 or other values that make no sense.

 !!! danger "Important"

     The second offence is punished <span style="color:red;">directly with permanent ban without the right to buy shop unban</span>.